 The whole city center area felt really safe.
 There were the usual souvenir shops (selling magnets, etc) but they weren't everywhere.
 The city definitely didn't feel like a tourist hotspot.

 We soon came across an Irish pub, Maloney's Pub Riga, and popped in there for a quick pint.

 We spent some time wandering, seeing what the back streets were like.
-Near the old town area the buildings look like any other city.
-But futher from that area and we saw a lot of wooden buildings:
+Near the old town area, the buildings look like any other city.
+But further from that area and we saw a lot of wooden buildings: